• Skip to content

 Strategic Need and Service Provision

 Rising numbers of elderly and very elderly people will mean rising demand for a wide range of services which meet the needs of elderly people.
 Not only are people living longer on average, but elderly people are living with an increasing number of chronic diseases which have implications for their health and care needs.
-In the absence of other changes, the 25% increase in over 65s in Hull over the next 25 years will mean a similar 25% increase in service demand.
+In the absence of other changes, the 25% increase in over 65s in Hull over the next 25 years will likely mean an even larger increase in demand for services.

 Resources